gisquick/gisquick-doc/user-manual/user-interface.rst

    Switching among base layers.

-In the tab you can set opacity of the base layer.
+In the tab, you can set the opacity of the base layer.

 .. thumbnail:: ../img/ui-opacity.png
    :width: 250px